eelcovv/etc-nixos-configuration/README.md

 sudo chgrp root /etc/nixos /etc/nixos/configuration.nix
 ``

-7. *Important*: restore the link to your harddrive in the new configuration.nix based on your stored version.
+7. Only if you have encrypted your hardrive, restore the link to your harddrive in the new configuration.nix based on your stored version.
 Edit line 17 in */etc/configuration.nix* :

 ``